SepehrRad/SepehrRad.github.io/index.md

 <div><img src="images/aa_heidelberg_pickups.png?raw=true"/></div>

 Furthermore, three different prediction models were built using two heterogeneous data sets of Nextbike users in Heidelberg and Marburg from 2019.
 The customer demand was modeled in daily and hourly resolution using Time Series Analysis (Facebook Prophet), Ridge & Lasso Regression, and Random Forest Regressor (XGBoost).
-Based on the daily result we choose XGBoost model for final deployment.
+Based on the daily result we chose XGBoost model for final deployment.

 | City | Model | MAE | MAPE |
 | --- | --- | --- | --- |